ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

         * I would recommend setting up an ALARM anytime there are more then 10 Port Scans in ONE Minute

-        * I would recommend setting up an alarm if the user-agent.original indicates: Mozilla/4.0 (Hydra).
+        * I would recommend setting up an ALARM if the user-agent.original indicates: Mozilla/4.0 (Hydra).
 Set Threshold to Zero

+        * I would recommend setting an ALARM after SIX unsuccessful login attempts

     - **Identify at least one way to harden the vulnerable machine that would mitigate this attack.**